romarcg/traversability_estimation/README.md

 > [link to docker image](link)

-Or by copying the `simulation` folder files to an existing ros+gezebo setup.
+Or by copying the `simulation` folder files to an existing ros+gazebo setup.

 ### heigthmap generation